-We achieved our carbon footprint goal ahead of schedule and continue to make progress on the majority of our environmental 2020 sustainability goals.
+We achieved our carbon footprint goal ahead of schedule and continue to make progress on our environmental 2020 sustainability goals.
 These goals include:

-- increasing advance waste water purification system (AWWPS) capacity
+- Increasing advanced waste water purification system (AWWPS) capacity.

 We are leading the way to cleaner emissions from cruise ships with the support of and collaboration with key partners:

 We are committed to protecting the environment.
 Through our Business Partner Code of Business Conduct and Ethics we communicate our expectations that our business partners will join us in following the same standards.
-Our impacts include our use of fuel, electricity, water and food; discharge of wastewater; generation and disposal of solid wastes; emissions from combustion and refrigeration equipment; and our diverse supply chain.
-We recognize that some of these factors can affect the biodiversity of the areas where we operate.
+Our impacts include our use of fuel, electricity, water and food; discharge of wastewater; generation and disposal of solid wastes; emissions from combustion and refrigeration equipment; and our diverse supply chain (see illustration below for more details).
 In this report we discuss the following aspects of our environmental footprint with respect to our commitment to protect the environment:

 - Energy and Emissions

 Our environmental management strategy is based on the values and objectives set forth in our Health, Environment, Safety and Security (HESS) Policy and our 2020 sustainability goals.
 We carefully manage environmental activities and address environmental stewardship at every level of our organization.